PROBLEM WITH THIS WEBPAGE?

 Hossenlopp has taught physical chemistry courses at the undergraduate and graduate levels as well as general (freshman) chemistry.
 She was awarded Marquette University’s Rev. John P. Raynor, S.J., Faculty Award for Teaching Excellence in 2003.
 Her research career began by exploring the fundamental details of how energy flows during laser-induced chemical reactions.
 She later transitioned to studying factors that control structure and reactivity of nanodimensional materials and was involved in collaborative projects focused on developing and characterizing new materials for use in chemical sensors, polymer fire retardants, and water quality remediation applications.
 Work in her laboratory was funded by the National Science Foundation, National Institute of Standards and Technology, and the U.S. Department of Agriculture.

 In her current role, Hossenlopp is charged with facilitating growth in campus research and scholarship as well as working to build an inclusive culture of innovation that includes management of the university’s Explorer Challenge and support of the President’s Challenge.
 She oversees the work of the Office of Research Compliance, the Office of Research and Sponsored Programs, the Kohler Center for Entrepreneurship, the Marquette Women’s Innovation Network, the Institute for Women’s Leadership, research activities in the Athletic and Human Performance Research Center, and Marquette’s presence in the Global Water Center.
-Hossenlopp co-chairs the Beyond Boundaries Steering Committee and coordinates the university’s newly formed Ideation Review Council.
-She directs Marquette’s participation in the Clinical and Translational Science Institute of Southeastern Wisconsin as a co-PI on the National Institutes of Health CTSA program, is on the board of the Milwaukee Regional Innovation Center and the Milwaukee Academy of Science, and is a member of the U.S. Council of Competitiveness’ Technology Leadership and Strategic Initiative.
+Hossenlopp co-chairs the Beyond Boundaries Steering Committee.
+She directs Marquette’s participation in the Clinical and Translational Science Institute of Southeastern Wisconsin as a co-PI on the National Institutes of Health CTSA program, is on the boards of the Milwaukee Regional Innovation Center and the Milwaukee Academy of Science, and is a member of the U.S. Council of Competitiveness’ Technology Leadership and Strategy Initiative.
 She is also member of TEMPO Milwaukee and serves on the TEMPO Women’s Affinity Alliance advisory committee.
 In 2020 she was recognized as a Woman of Influence by the Milwaukee Business Journal.